Connect with others who understand.

 Hallucinations

 Hallucinations in childhood narcolepsy usually happen when the child is falling asleep (hypnagogic hallucinations).
 However, they can also occur when the child is waking up (hypnopompic hallucinations).
-Hallucinations can involve seeing, tasting, touching, hearing, or smelling something that isn’t there.
+Hallucinations can involve seeing, tasting, touching, hearing, or smelling something that isn’t there, and may frighten a child.

-Researchers think that sleep paralysis and hallucinations happen when REM sleep intrudes into a child’s waking state.
+Researchers think that sleep paralysis and hallucinations happen when REM sleep mixes with a child’s waking state.

-If a health care provider thinks a child has narcolepsy, they will often refer them to a sleep specialist for diagnosis.
+If a healthcare provider thinks a child might have narcolepsy, they will often refer them to a sleep specialist for diagnosis.
 A sleep specialist, such as a neurologist or psychiatrist, has special training in the diagnosis and treatment of sleep disorders.

 Polysomnography

-PSG tracks breathing, eye movement, muscle activity, and brain signals.
-A person typically undergoes testing with PSG in a sleep clinic overnight.
+Polysomnography (PSG) — also known as polysomnogram — tracks breathing, eye movement, muscle activity, and brain signals.
+A person typically undergoes testing with PSG in a sleep center overnight.
 PSG tracks the stages of sleep as well as when someone is awake.
-This type of study can also help doctors diagnose other sleep disorders such as sleep apnea.
+This type of study can also help doctors diagnose other sleep disorders, such as sleep apnea — a condition that causes a person to stop breathing for short periods during sleep.

 Multiple Sleep Latency Test